 Minor in Philosophy

-The aim of the minor in philosophy is to supplement and enhance students’ knowledge in philosophy as well as their core discipline.
-Philosophy focuses on critical and analytic skills, and since such skills are required by every major, students pursuing the minor will place themselves in a more competitive position in the job market, while also benefiting personally.
+The aim of the minor in philosophy is to supplement and enhance your knowledge in philosophy as well as your core discipline.
+Philosophy focuses on critical and analytic skills, and since such skills are required by every major, when you pursue the minor you will place yourselves in a more competitive position in the job market, while also benefiting personally.

-- Teach students how to clearly understand and formulate arguments in philosophy and other domains.
+- Teach you how to clearly understand and formulate arguments in philosophy and other domains.

-- Foster a moral outlook in students with the aim of allowing them to negotiate life and career situations responsibly.
+- Foster a moral outlook with the aim of allowing you to negotiate life and career situations responsibly.

-- Provide students with the resources to understand their major area of study critically and reflectively.
+- Provide you with the resources to understand their major area of study critically and reflectively.

-Upon the completion of the minor in philosophy program, students should be able to:
+Upon the completion of the minor in philosophy program, you should be able to:

 - Demonstrate a basic familiarity with philosophical ideas and the different domains of philosophy.